 Mark Edward Holcomb

-Mark Edward Holcomb was born in Gary, Indiana, on March 19, 1962.
-He graduated from Andrean High School in Merrillville, Indiana, in 1980.
+Mark Edward Holcomb was born in Gary, Indiana, and graduated (1980) from Andrean High School in Merrillville, Indiana.
 He then enrolled at Wabash College, Crawfordsville, Indiana, where he received his B.A. in psychology in 1984.
 In the fall of 1984, Holcomb began his graduate studies at the Indiana University School of Law.
 He received his JD degree in 1987.

 After law school, Holcomb headed to the Pacific Northwest where he accepted a position with Morton McGoldrich in Tacoma, Washington.
 He has remained with the firm ever since.
 As a partner in the firm, Holcomb specializes in real estate law involving commercial and residential properties.
 A tireless advocate for the community of Tacoma, Holcomb has contributed an estimated 500 hours yearly to organizations that serve the well-being of families and children, including establishing three HOPE centers for the Boys and Girls Clubs of South Puget Sound.
 He has served on numerous community boards including the Tacoma-Pierce County Habitat for Humanity, the Children’s Museum of Tacoma, and the Tacoma Art Museum Activities Council.